The Movies That Almost Ruined Chris Hemsworth’s Career

 Violent Dawn – 2012

 According to the website Looper, Breaking Dawn is the worst project of Chris Hemsworth’s career.
-The remake of an 80s classic only has a 15% critical approval rating on Rotten Tomatoes.
-The film also failed to win over the audience: only 51% of the audience liked the feature.
+The remake of an ’80s classic has only a 15% critical approval rating on Rotten Tomatoes.
+The film also failed to win over the public: only 51% of the audience liked the feature.

 In addition, Breaking Dawn became a real failure at the box office.
-The film cost US$65 million to produce, and made just US$50 million in worldwide screenings.
+The film cost $65 million to produce, and made just $50 million at its worldwide screenings.
 In the film, Chris Hemsworth plays an American military man who tries to protect his city from a North Korean invasion.

 Thor: Love and Thunder, with Chris Hemsworth, is now in theaters.
 The feature should arrive soon on Disney+, click here to subscribe to the platform.